chkaty/Dynamic-Event-Map/README.md

 In Firebase, open the Dynamic-Event-Map project.
 Navigate to:
 Project Overview -> Project Settings (gear icon next to Project Overview) -> Service Accounts -> Generate new private key

-Copy the JSON service account key into firebase-service-account.json.

-### 4. Run with Docker Compose
+From here, you can choose to continue with dev server, local docker swarm, or production deployment.

+## Local Development (Docker Compose)

+To run the app with dev react server:
 ```bash
 # Start all services
 docker-compose -f docker-compose.dev.yml up --build
 ```

-### 5. Access the Application
+### Access the Application
 - **Frontend**: http://localhost:3000
 - **Backend API**: http://localhost:5000
 - **Database**: http://localhost:5432

----

 ## Docker Swarm Local

-Run the following script to automatically deploy a local Docker Swarm stack for development and testing:
+With all the env files setup, run the following script to automatically deploy a local Docker Swarm stack for development and testing:

 ```powershell
 .\infra\scripts\deploy_local_swarm.ps1